Caregiving is hard work and it is easy for caregivers to get burned out. Adult day care centers provide care and companionshi...Read more

 - Huntington’s disease.
 Huntington’s disease is an inherited brain disorder that is fatal.
 It starts with physical symptoms, such as jerky movements and problems with balance, and as it progresses can lead to trouble with memory and concentration.
 There are no treatments to stop or slow the disease, but some of the symptoms can be controlled by medication.

-For more information on dementia from the Alzheimer's Association, click here.
+Find more information on dementia on the Alzheimer’s Association website.